This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 surprisingly, it'll help calm you as well.
 There's often a lot of talk about protecting privacy,

-but I'll tell you right now that when a child's life is in danger, her privacy is probably not
+but when a child's life is in danger, her privacy is probably not the first priority.

 Other training topics